 3. Monitoring Your Carb Intake

 Haphazardly consuming carbohydrates (carbs) triggers elevations in cortisol levels.
 This especially holds true for refined “simple” carbs (white flour and rice, regular pasta, cakes, pies, pastries, candy and soda).
 Since simple carbs are comprised of sugar, consuming them leads to intense insulin surges followed by marked crashes in blood glucose.
-The body treats this response as a ‘stressor’, which cause cortisol levels to rise.
+The body treats this response as a ‘stressor’, which causes cortisol levels to rise.

 4. Being Spontaneously Active